 Doctors associate a variety of signs and symptoms with insomnia.
-Often, the symptoms intertwine with those of other medical or mental conditions.
+Often, these symptoms complicate other medical or mental conditions.

 - Most often daytime symptoms will bring people to seek medical attention.
 Daytime problems caused by insomnia include the following:

 - Poor concentration and focus

 - Irritability and impaired social interaction

 - Motor vehicle accidents because of fatigued, sleep-deprived drivers

 - People may worsen these daytime symptoms by their own attempts to treat the symptoms.

 - Alcohol and antihistamines may compound the problems with sleep deprivation.

 Many people with insomnia do not complain of daytime sleepiness, and in fact, they may have difficulty falling asleep during intentional daytime naps.

 Medically Reviewed by a Doctor on 12/8/2014